pombase/website/src/docs/news.PomBase/2023-09-30-nomenclature-paper.md

 The improved nomenclature guidelines for fission yeast clade genes and alleles have been [published in Genetics GSA](https://academic.oup.com/genetics/advance-article/doi/10.1093/genetics/iyad143/7283026).
-This update introduces nomenclature guidelines for noncoding RNA gene a significant update to the allele and genotype nomenclature guidelines originally published in 1987.
+This update introduces nomenclature guidelines for noncoding RNA genes, a significant update to the allele and genotype nomenclature guidelines originally published in 1987.
 We took several steps to improve machine readability that will benefit the artificial